 Your identity is one of your most precious assets – one that should be protected at all costs.
 That’s why 1st United Credit Union offers several tools and resources to help our members protect their information.
-Taking a few steps now can save you from a long, expensive battle to regain your good name should you be victimized.
+Taking a few steps now can save you from a long, expensive battle to regain your good name in the event you are victimized.
 These six tips will get you started.

-Enrolling in paperless statements and notices delivers your documents through online banking rather than mail.
+Enrolling in paperless statements and notices delivers your documents through online or mobile banking rather than mail.
 You will be notified by email when your statement is ready and prompted to log in to view it.
-It’s a much more timely and a secure way to get your information.
+It’s a much more timely and secure way to receive your information.

 Additionally, online bill pay allows you to securely pay bills and individuals electronically, eliminating the need to write and mail checks that could potentially be taken from your mailbox and altered.
-Both options cut back on the exposure of your personal information while providing a quicker, more secure way of banking.
+Both options cut back on the exposure of your personal information.

-Personal information includes your debit card number, PIN, account number, and online or mobile banking login information.
-If you need to pay someone, use online bill pay or an online money transfer service such as Venmo or Paypal where you only need the recipient’s email or cell phone number to securely send them money and they never have access to your account number or other personal information.
+Personal information includes your debit card number, PIN, account number, and banking login information.
+If you need to pay someone, use online bill pay.
+You can also use a money transfer service, such as Venmo, Paypal, or Zelle, where you only need the recipient’s email or cell phone number to securely send them money.
+With these tools, you will never have to provide your account number or other personal information to another person.

-Monitor your accounts regularly.
-This is the quickest way to identify something out of the ordinary which could be an indication of identity theft.
-Remember, you can check your bank accounts daily online or through our mobile app.
-And with online statements and notices, you receive your statements in online banking and don’t have to wait for the mail to arrive.
+Monitoring your accounts regularly is the quickest way to identify something out of the ordinary, which could be an indication of identity theft.
+Remember, you can check your bank accounts daily through our website or mobile app.
+And with online statements and notices, you receive your statements through your account login so you don’t have to wait for the mail to arrive.

 Account and fraud text alerts notify you when a transaction occurs over a certain amount, or if there is suspicious activity on your account.
 Take time to set up alerts for all your bank accounts and credit cards.

 Instilling good habits now to prevent identity theft can save you a load of trouble later.
-Be diligent in protecting your personal and account information.
-Teach your family about the importance of protecting personal information.
-If you suspect fraud has occurred, contact your local police department immediately and notify your financial institution as soon as possible so they can place additional safeguards on your account.
+Be diligent in protecting your personal and account information, and teach your family about the importance of protecting personal information, too.
+If you suspect fraud has occurred, contact your local police department immediately and notify us as soon as possible so we can place additional safeguards on your account.